Skip To Main Content

 8. Make Your News Section More Engaging

-Your school’s news section is one of the most important sections of your website.
-It’s how you keep your current families and alumni in the loop, but also how you attract prospective families.
+Your school’s news section is key to your website and marketing efforts.
+It's how you share updates with current families and alumni and how you can attract your target audience.

-So if your news section is just a list of links that display a shadow box...definitely invest the time it takes to turn your news section into an engaging experience families love.
-Your news post page should also include links to additional reading as well as calls-to-action to other relevant content.
+If your news section is just a list of links, it's time to upgrade!
+Make it more visually appealing and easy to navigate, like Metairie Park Country Day School’s.
+Your news post page should also include links to additional reading and calls to action to other relevant content.

 9. Grade Your School’s Website